aiven/devportal/docs/products/redis/howto/connect-redis-cli.rst

     redis-cli -u REDIS_URI

-This code connects to the Redis database.
+This code connects to the Redis®* database.

 To check the connection is working, execute the following code::